 A student-centered classroom “flips the script” when it comes to education.
 It allows the student’s talents, interests, and personal background to guide the way curricular goals are set and content is taught.
 Students with varying abilities and interests experience success and become engaged learners.

-Here are a few of the elements of student-centered learning that contribute to an optimal environment for all students:
+Here are a few of the elements of student-centered learning that contribute to an optimal environment for all students and that prepare students for success in higher education and beyond.

 Learning by doing is the way that many of us acquire skills, even after formal education.
 When starting a new job, we often have to jump right in to figure out how to apply what we know in a new setting.
 If this what will be expected of students later in life, why not start modeling it now?